Shop by Room ➜ Bedroom ➜ Body Pillows

 Do organic body pillows work as pregnancy pillows?

-Absolutely.
-Standard body pillows work well for pregnancy.
+Yes, standard organic body pillows work well for pregnancy.
 But, several companies make pregnancy-specific body pillows in different shapes and textures depending on how you sleep, your pain points, and your material preferences.
+Jump up to see the ones I recommend.

 Can I use an organic pregnancy pillow after my baby arrives?